guettli/programming-guidelines/README.md

 }
 ```

-That's all: Instead of hard-coded dependencies you provide a way to configure your software.
+That's all: Instead of hard-coded dependencies, you provide a way to configure your software.

-### Test Driven Development
+### Test-Driven Development

 red, green, refactor.
 More verbose: make the test fail, make the test
 pass, refactor (simplify) code.

 ### From bug to fix

-First make your bug reproducible.
+First, make your bug reproducible.
 If it is reproducible, then it is easy
 to fix it.

 Make it reproducible in a test.